-“My goal is first, to alert women to the fact that they definitely are at risk for heart disease, and ..it is critical that women keep an eye on their numbers!”
+“My goal is first, to alert women and men to the fact that they definitely are at risk for heart disease, and ..it is critical that women keep an eye on their numbers!”
 Dr. Stephanie Coulter

 Risk assessments are used to determine your likelihood of developing disease in the future.
 Learn more below about the most critical numbers that impact your personal health and help your doctor assess your risk for both heart disease and stroke.